swaption2009/MyReadsProject/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the completed version for Udacity React Nanodegree P1 project.
+The startedr codes could be found [here](https://github.com/udacity/reactnd-project-myreads-starter)

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).